andresveraf/andresveraf/README.md

-### Hi there 👋 I'm Andrés Vera a business administrator and data scientist with more than 10 years of work experience in commercial management, analytics and customer service quality.
-Focused on managing a differentiated experience through the optimization of KPIs, reduction of KRIs, and leadership of work teams.
+### Hi there 👋 I'm Andrés Vera a business administrator and data scientist

 - My [LinkedIn](https://www.linkedin.com/in/andresveraf/)